txt/plm18/doc/review9.md

 s = out-flow of dirty diapers
 ```

-Q7.
-Stocks, Flows, Aux are Subclasses of Has.
-What is the difference between them?

 Q8.
-What are auxillary variables used for?
+What is the difference between Stocks and Flows in Compartmental Modeling?

 Q9.
+In Compartmental Modeling, what are auxillary variables used for?

+Q10.
 Why would a stock need this?

 	  def restrain(i,x):
 		return max(i.lo,